tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 Proposers must take into account the difference between science that can be achieved exclusively using full-frame image data and science that requires new observations at 2-minute and 20-second cadence.

-Example proposal templates can be found [here](proposal-templates.html).
+Example proposal templates can be found on the [template page](proposal-templates.html).

+Investigations focused on the analysis of archival TESS data from Cycles 1, 2 and/or 3, are not compliant with this solicitation and should be submitted to the ROSES-2020 Astrophysics Data Analysis Program (ADAP; D.2) or the Exoplanet Research Program (XRP; E.3).

+Note also that due to the anonymous nature of Cycle 4 proposals, propsers must adhear to the requirements listed [here](proposing-investigations.html#specific-instructions-for-dual-anonymous-peer-review-phase-1-proposals).

 ## Eligibility